systemd/ejournald/README.md

     end.
 ```

 You can also provide a function for working on the logs.
+Both *get_logs()* and *log_notify()* support regular expressions (see 'regex' option) according to the [erlang re module](http://www.erlang.org/doc/man/re.html).
+It is possible to search only through the 'message' part of a log or to search every single field through.

 The [lager_journald_backend](https://github.com/travelping/lager_journald_backend) is capable of storing Erlang meta information in journald.
 These can also be used to filter logs by application or other data:

 ```erlang
 Logs = ejournald:get_logs([{application, my_app}, {at_most, 5}]).